 This list was by no means exhaustive, but it does give you a starting point for high school electives.
 These classes are ideas to be done at home or online, but these aren’t the only options.
 You can also search for a local homeschool co-op for your child to take electives in a group setting.

-Another idea is to check out a local college for dual enrollment classes, a local gym for martial arts or other types of classes for a physical education credit, an art studio for in-person art classes, or a local theatre or acting troupe for performance arts credits.
+Another idea is to check out a local college for dual enrollment classes.
+Try a local gym for martial arts or other types of classes for a physical education credit.
+Or try an art studio for in-person art classes, or a local theatre or acting troupe for performance arts credits.
 There are truly so many options to help your child earn their necessary credits and have fun learning!